Mir Jafar Dasni

-Mir Jafar bin Mir Hasan Dasni (Mîr Ceferê Dasnî), also known as Jafar bin Faharjis, was a Yezidi leader who in 838 launched an uprising against Abbasid Caliph al-Mutasim in the area north of Mosul.
+Mir Jafar bin Mir Hasan Dasni (Mîr Ceferê Dasnî), also known as Jafar bin Faharjis, was a Kurdish leader who in 838 launched an uprising against Abbasid Caliph al-Mutasim in the area north of Mosul.

 After being defeated at Babagesh he resided in castles in Dasin.
 Al-Mu'tasim in response sent an army under command of Abdullah bin Ans al-Azdi, resulting in an armed confrontation between the Arab army and Kurds.
 Due to the difficulty of the terrain, the Arab army proved unsuccessful, suffered heavy casualties and a number of its commanders including Abdullah's uncle Ishaq bin Ans and his father-in-law were killed.

 Al-Mu'tasim had purchased a Khazar slave, called Itakh.
 He appointed him as commander of his army.
-Itakh defeated Mir Jafar's troops in 841 and killed many Yezidis.
+Itakh defeated Mir Jafar's troops in 841 and killed many Kurds.
 In order to avoid being captured alive, Mir Jafar committed suicide by drinking poison.